Climate entropy production recorded in a deep Antarctic ice core: Results and Discussion

 Another interesting scientific finding brought out by WPE is the relationship between WPE and accumulation, which is explored in Fig~\ref{fig:accum}.

-Visual examination of part (a) of this figure suggests significant correspondence between the features: many of the bumps, troughs, and trends in the three curves occur at the same times in the record.
-From first principles, it is not surprising that WPE tracks accumulation.
-Isotope diffusion intermingles the information in neighboring layers of the core, which will lower the WPE.
+Visual examination of part (a) of this figure suggests significant correspondence between the features: many of the bumps, troughs, and trends in the three curves occur at the same times in the record\footnote{The overall pattern of low and high accumulation in the glacial and interglacial periods is well known \cite{GRL:GRL54270}.} From first principles, it is not surprising that WPE tracks accumulation: isotope diffusion intermingles the information in neighboring layers of the core, which will lower the WPE.
 But there are spatial scales involved in that process, since the diffusion rate depends on the density of the ice.
 And if the annual layer is thicker, less of the information in that layer will be lost.
 In other words, accumulation mitigates diffusion effects, thereby preserving the information that was laid down in the core.
 This means that the low WPE value during the glacial period may not imply that the climate was more predictable then; rather, this may simply be due to lower accumulation.
-(Diffusion effects may also be the reason why the curves in Fig~\ref{fig:tau-sweep} cluster tightly in some regions---e.g., near 17.5 \kybp, where there is a sharp spike in the diffusion rate at the WDC \cite{JGRF:JGRF20648}.)
+Diffusion effects may also be the reason why the curves in Fig~\ref{fig:tau-sweep} cluster tightly in some regions---e.g., near 17.5 \kybp, where there is a sharp spike in the diffusion rate at the WDC \cite{JGRF:JGRF20648}.